Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Budget Adjustment Categories

-• Child/Dependent Care: If a student pays for a third-party to watch their dependent while their spouse works (full-time), Kansas Health Science Center (KHSC-KansasCOM) can increase the student cost of attendance for these expenses.
-The increased cost will not exceed a reasonable cost for dependent care in the community based on KHSC-KansasCOM’s dependent care survey.
+• Child/Dependent Care: If a student pays for a third-party to watch their dependent while their spouse works (full-time), Kansas Health Science University (KHSU-KansasCOM) can increase the student cost of attendance for these expenses.
+The increased cost will not exceed a reasonable cost for dependent care in the community based on KHSU-KansasCOM’s dependent care survey.
 Students must complete a Supplemental Funding Request and provide all required documentation that is specified on the form.

-• Computer Purchase/Electronic Purchase: All KHSC-KansasCOM students are required to have a laptop computer meeting KHSC-KansasCOM specifications.
+• Computer Purchase/Electronic Purchase: All KHSU-KansasCOM students are required to have a laptop computer meeting KHSU-KansasCOM specifications.
 Only one increase is allowed per student’s academic program, unless there is a change in school policy requiring new computer specifications.
-The purchase can only include a laptop, printer, and/or other reasonable hardware/software required by KHSC-KansasCOM.
+The purchase can only include a laptop, printer, and/or other reasonable hardware/software required by KHSU-KansasCOM.
 Students are permitted to purchase the computer July 1, or other reasonable time, if starting in trimester one.
 The maximum allowance is $2,000.
 Students must complete a Budget Adjustment Request Form.
 Students cannot request the adjustment in their final term of enrollment.

 • Tuition Adjustment: Students may receive a budget adjustment for tuition charges more than what is allowed in the Cost of Attendance.